ClashStat/stats_for_clash_of_clans/README.md

 * Login screen -> input the unique game id
 * Profile page -> player's profile information
-* Troops -> all the troops for war and their levels
+* Troops -> all the player troops and their levels including their heroes
 * Achievements -> all the user achievements in the game and success rate
 * Logout -> log out of the app and go back to the Login page